ojhavk/ojhavk.github.io/research.md

 1. How to design fast, robust, optimal, efficient learning systems?
 For example, lightweight or distilled networks, explainable and inferable neural networks and learning systems, adversarially robust and secure networks, and cost and energy efficient networks.
 1. How to effectively solve challenging interdisciplinary problems?
-For example, image data (e.g., medical imaging, river camera images), environment data (e.g. hydrology), climate data (e.g., chaotic systems).
+For example, image data (e.g., medical imaging), environment data (e.g. hydrology), climate data (e.g., chaotic systems).
 1. How biological neurons behave and how to inform design of biologically plausible neural networks?